wannerguzman/Deck-of-Cards/README.md

 ```
 2. DeckofCards
 ```
 In the deck of cards I create all possible 52 cards in the constructor.
 I store the cards in an array.
 I also have a variable that stores the index of the next card to be returned by dealOneCard method which I also provided.
 If the next index is outside of the array we have means all cards already dealt.
 I also provide the shuffle method.
 I randomly shuffle by swapping the card in each index of the deck by another random card.
-I also have a method that displays the deck when called.
+I also have a method thatdisplays the deck when called.
 ```
 3.Main
 ```